tokio-rs/website/content/docs/getting-started/futures.md

 ```

 When `socket.read` is called, either the socket has pending data in its receive
 buffer or it does not.
-If there is pending data, then the call to `read` will
+If there is pending data, the call to `read` will return
-return immediately and `buf` will be filled with that data.
-However, if there is
+immediately and `buf` will be filled with that data.
+However, if there is no
-no pending data, then the `read` function will block the current thread until
+pending data, the `read` function will block the current thread until data is
-data is received.
-At which time, `buf` will be filled with this newly received
+received.
+Once the data is received, `buf` will be filled with this newly received
 data and the `read` function will return.

 In order to perform reads on many different sockets concurrently, a thread per